-On September 27, 2012, the Company entered into an agreement with a company with former directors in common with the Company to purchase an 80% interest in the Scottie Property.
-The Scottie property is located in the Golden Triangle near Stewart, British Columbia.
+On September 27, 2012, the Company entered into an agreement with a company with former directors in common with the Company to purchase an 80% interest in the Scottie Property or Scottie Gold Mine.
+The Scottie Gold Mine property is located in the Golden Triangle 50 kilometres north of Stewart, British Columbia.